 The long “i” sound can also bring different meanings to words, depending on their context.
 For example, the word “die” with a long “i” sound means to cease living, while “dye” with the same sound refers to coloring a surface.
 Another example is the contrast between “night” and “knight,” where the long “i” sound changes the meaning entirely.
 This highlights the importance of pronunciation in conveying the intended message.

 Overall, words with the long “i” sound bring a certain elegance and sophistication to the language.
 They add variety and depth to our vocabulary, allowing us to express ourselves more creatively.
-Whether in poetry, literature, or everyday conversation, words with the long “i” sound add a beautiful and melodic quality to the English language.
+In poetry, literature, or conversation, words with a long “i” sound add melody.